pnijhara/model_server/deploy/README.md

 # Kubernetes deployment

 A helm chart for installing OpenVino Model Server on Kubernetes cluster is provided.
-By default the cluster contains a single instance of the inference server but the replicaCount configuration parameter can be set to create a cluster of any size, as described below.
+By default the cluster contains a single instance of the server but the _replicas_ configuration parameter can be set to create a cluster of any size, as described below.
 This guide assumes you already have a functional Kubernetes cluster and helm installed (see below for instructions on installing helm).

-The steps below describe how to set-up a model repository, use helm to launch the inference server, and then send inference requests to the running server.
+The steps below describe how to setup a model repository, use helm to launch the inference server and then send inference requests to the running server.

 ## Installing Helm